Anthony-Giacinto/VALDLinelist/README.md

 * "import gzip"
 * "import time"

-## Functions
-* VALDForm(): Fills out the Extract All form on the VALD website ("http://vald.astro.uu.se/").
-The VALD website might not give the full wavelength range of data.
-For large wavelength ranges, one must fill out multiple forms or use VALDDownload().
-* VALDEmail(): Uses the Gmail API to grab the newest email from VALD and returns the message along with the received date.
-This function requires a credentials.JSON file and a token.pickle file that gives this function permission to view your Gmail account.
-* VALDDownload(): Fills out the Extract All form on the VALD website ("http://vald.astro.uu.se/") as many times as needed to extract the desired wavelength range, accesses your Gmail emails from VALD to click the download links, and saves the un-zipped versions of the files to the desired output folder.
-* VALDFormat(): Updates the 4th element lines within a single line list so that they will work with Turbospectrum's "vald3line-BPz-freeformat".
-Use VALDCombineFormat if you also want to combine VALD files.
-* VALDCombineNoFormat(): Appends multiple VALD line lists together while NOT updating the 4th element lines.
-* VALDCombineFormat(): Appends multiple VALD line lists together while also updating the 4th element lines so that they will work with Turbospectrum's "vald3line-BPz-freeformat".
-* VALDSplit(): Splits a VALD line list file into multiple files of the desired file size.
-Used for input into Turbospectrum's "vald3line-BPz-freeformat" which has an input file size limit (~100 mb).
-* VALDToSpectrum(): Converts a VALD formatted line list into a SPECTRUM (https://www.appstate.edu/~grayro/spectrum/spectrum.html) formatted line list.

 ## On First Use
 * Make sure that you follow the GMAIL API link from *General Info* if you wish to use VALDEmail() or VALDDownload().
 * In VALDForm(), change: